 Gotta Make Dat Money Tho

 Later that year as cars became more important and it became clear I didn’t really care too much about school, I started stacking shelves at a supermarket for extra cash.
-I finished school with average grades – mostly B’s, and began the university course that my school’s “career councillor” encouraged me to take; Software Engineering.
+I finished school with average grades – mostly B’s, and began the university course that my school’s “career councilor” encouraged me to take; Software Engineering.

 At the time, there was no option of a Network Engineering (my deeper interest) course at university, though there was a Network Administration course at TAFE, a technical college.